gohugoio/hugoDocs/content/hosting-and-deployment/deployment-with-nanobox.md

 ### Installing Hugo

-Nanobox uses Docker to create instant, isoloated, development environments.
+Nanobox uses Docker to create instant, isolated, development environments.
 Because of this, you'll need to make sure that during development you have Hugo available.

 Do this by add a custom install script at the root of your project that will install Hugo automatically for you: